Port TcpFace and UdpFace to the new code base

 @Alex: feel free to correct me, if I have said something wrong.
 Actually, I have not worked enough with these TCP, IP and UDP faces in order to be 100% sure that the things I have said are fully correct.

-#5 Updated by Alex Afanasyev almost 4 years ago
+#5 Updated by Alex Afanasyev about 4 years ago

 To receive data, should I be registering a receive callback with the underlying transport mechanism(ns3 socket?)